Hidden variable model for quantum computation with magic states on qudits of any dimension: Classical simulation algorithm

 Theorem~\ref{Theorem:HVMDef} shows that all of the components of quantum computation with magic states can be described by a hidden variable model which represents all relevant states and dynamical operations by probabilities.
 This leads to a classical simulation algorithm for quantum computation with magic states, Algorithm~\ref{Algorithm:simAlg}, based on sampling from these probability distributions.

-In short, a vertex $A_\alpha$ of $\Lambda$ is sampled according to the probability distribution of eq.~(\ref{eq:HVMStateExpansion}) representing the input state of the quantum circuit.
+In short, a vertex label $\alpha\in\mathcal{V}$ is sampled according to the probability distribution of eq.~\eqref{eq:HVMStateExpansion} representing the input state of the quantum circuit.
 This vertex is then propagated through the circuit.
-When a Clifford gate $U\in\Cl$ is encountered, we have a deterministic update rule: the vertex is updated as $A_\alpha\rightarrow UA_\alpha U^\dagger$ according to the second statement of Theorem~\ref{Theorem:HVMDef}.
-When a Pauli measurement $a\in E$ is encountered, the third and fourth statements of Theorem~\ref{Theorem:HVMDef} give a way of determining probabilities for measurement outcomes, as well as a probabilistic update rule for the vertex $A_\alpha$.
-That is, we sample a pair $(\beta,r)$ according to the probability distribution $q_{\alpha,\langle a\rangle}$ where $\beta\in\mathcal{V}$ and $r:\langle a\rangle\rightarrow\mathbb{Z}_d$ is a noncontextual value assignment.
-Then $r(a)$ is returned as the measurement outcome and the vertex is updated as $\alpha\rightarrow\beta$.
+When a Clifford gate $g\in\Cl$ is encountered, we have a deterministic update rule: $\alpha\rightarrow g\cdot\alpha$, according to the second statement of Theorem~\ref{Theorem:HVMDef}.
+When a Pauli measurement $a\in E$ is encountered, the third and fourth statements of Theorem~\ref{Theorem:HVMDef} give a way of determining probabilities for measurement outcomes, as well as a probabilistic update rule.
+That is, we sample a pair $(\alpha',r)$ according to the probability distribution $q_{\alpha,\langle a\rangle}$ where $\alpha'\in\mathcal{V}$ and $r:\langle a\rangle\rightarrow\mathbb{Z}_d$ is a noncontextual value assignment.
+Then $r(a)$ is returned as the measurement outcome and the vertex is updated as $\alpha\rightarrow\alpha'$.
 This process continues until the end of the circuit is reached.

 A proof of the correctness of this simulation algorithm is given below.

 \begin{Theorem} The classical simulation algorithm, Algorithm~\ref{Algorithm:simAlg}, correctly reproduces the predictions of quantum theory. \end{Theorem}